bingobongo/server-backup/README.md

 2. Create the directories that will be used for the backup rotation purpose on Strongspace; they must all be in that same Space.

 3. Set up [password-less logins to Strongspace](https://www.strongspace.com/help/password-less-login-with-ssh-keys); set the permissions of the keys to `600`.
+To use multiple keys, name the file in which to save the key e.g. `ss_rsa` and specify it as identity file in `config`.

-4. Create an SSH alias as described [here](https://www.strongspace.com/help/ssh-alias) – like `config` file.
+4. Create an SSH alias as done in the `config` file and described [here](https://www.strongspace.com/help/ssh-alias).

 5. Configure `backup.sh` and `exclude.txt`.
 Instructions on configuration are found inside `backup.sh`.
 Upload the two files to the before created directory on your server.
 Set the permissons of `backup.sh` to `700` and `exclude.txt` to `600`.